1905

 Les Noces de Pierrette, oil on canvas 115 x 195 cm, appears at first glance as a work of the blue period.
 It was however painted in 1905, a year rather characterized by the entry of the artist into his pink period with the return of a positive meaning of life.
 In this transitional artwork, Picasso criticizes the power of money.

-This painting depicts six circus characters, three men and three women.
+This group depicts six circus characters, three men and three women.
 During the blue period, the compositions rarely exceeded the couple, sometimes with a child or a partner.

 The tension is brought by the whiteness of the faces, the sad expressions, the dark colors of the clothes and of the background.
 The artist is staging a drama.
 Pierrette marries the boss of the circus but her amorous look is for Arlequin, who sends her a kiss with one hand while furiously closing the other fist behind his back.

-Les Noces de Pierrette was sold on November 30, 1989 by Binoche et Godeau for FF 315M including premium, worth US $ 52M.
+Les Noces de Pierrette was sold on November 30, 1989 by Binoche et Godeau for FF 315M, worth US $ 52M.
 The Minister of Culture had granted this work the authorization to leave France in exchange for the gift to the French State by its owner of La Célestine, another painting of the blue period considered to be more important.

 Unlike La Célestine, Pierrette is not a character from literature.
 She would rather be a female equivalent of Pierrot, a Colombine being losing her Arlequin, imagined by Picasso.